-It’s a volunteering role with big responsibilities but it’s a rewarding and significant way to make a difference.
-You’ll develop new skills and experience, and you’ll meet a whole range of new people.
+They’re volunteers with big responsibilities but being a trustee is a rewarding way to make a difference.
+You’ll develop new skills and experience, and meet a whole range of new people.

-You’ll have the chance to shape, support and contribute your ideas and knowledge to an organisation.
+You’ll also have the chance to shape, support and contribute your ideas and knowledge to an organisation.

 As many as half of charities are looking for new trustees at any one time.
 Some need professional expertise, such as in finance, fundraising or IT, but you don’t need to be a specialist to be valuable.
 Fresh perspective, commitment and some common sense are some of the most valuable things a trustee can bring.

 In larger charities, trustees support and challenge the management team, whereas in smaller charities they are likely to have more hands-on involvement.